robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Devices can change their location over time.
 The update of the location can happen in two ways:

-- The device itself notifies the Internet of Things Foundation about the location update: The device retrieves its location from a GPS receiver and sends a device management message to the Internet of Things Foundation to update its location.
+- The device itself notifies the IoT Platform about the location update: The device retrieves its location from a GPS receiver and sends a device management message to the IoT Platform to update its location.
 The timestamp captures the time at which the location was retrieved from the GPS receiver.
 This means that the timestamp is valid, even if the transmission of the location message was delayed.
 In the event that the timestamp is omitted from the device management message sent, the current date and time on message receipt will be used when the device's location metadata is updated.

-- A user / app updates the location of a device using the Rest API: The Internet of Things Foundation REST API is used to set the location metadata of a static device.
+- A user / app updates the location of a device using the Rest API: The IoT Platform REST API is used to set the location metadata of a static device.
 This can be done at the time that the device is registered, or later if required.
 It is optional whether to include a timestamp.
 If omitted, the current date and time will be set as the device’s location metadata.

 Location update triggered by device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Devices that can determine their location can choose to notify the Internet of Things Foundation device management server about location changes.
+Devices that can determine their location can choose to notify the IoT Platform device management server about location changes.

 Topic
 ~~~~~~